top of page

-Brown Faces Green Spaces is a non-profit organization promoting justice, diversity, equity, and inclusion in the regional outdoor and environmental sectors.
-Since 2017, BFGS has worked to institute programming that is relevant to sustaining the health, well-being, and ecological needs of BIPOC communities across the Northwest Indiana region by facilitating healing-centered outdoor experiences and environmentally-related learning opportunities among youth, seniors, and families of color.
+Brown Faces Green Spaces is a dynamic non-profit dedicated to promoting justice, diversity, equity, and inclusion in outdoor and environmental sectors.
+Since 2017, BFGS has launched programs that support the health and needs of BIPOC communities in Northwest Indiana, empowering youth, seniors, and families of color through healing-centered outdoor experiences and environmental education.

 "We don’t have to wear fancy outdoor gear or go out on a trail or riverbank to experience nature, even something as simple as sitting under a tree in your yard can be a respite for the mind.
 Finding small ways to explore nature can be just as beneficial as a walk in the Grand Canyon.
 And everyone should benefit from that.